UniVST: A Unified Framework for Training-free Localized Video Style Transfer: Experimentation

 The results demonstrate that our UniVST outperforms all competing methods across three performance metrics.
 On both the DAVTG-WikiArt and DAVTG-Laion datasets, UniVST consistently surpasses existing methods in local style preservation and temporal consistency, showcasing its superiority in localized video style transfer tasks over existing methods.
 Regarding overall transfer performance, UniVST achieves the best results on the DAVTG-Laion dataset and secures the second spot on DAVTG-WikiArt.
-Localized transfer tasks might lead to a marginally higher FID score, slightly affecting overall performance compared to other methods.
-Nevertheless, these findings underscore UniVST's proficiency in effectively balancing content fidelity and style richness.
+Although localized style transfer tasks may lead to a marginally higher FID score, slightly affecting overall performance compared to other methods, our UniVST still achieves a favorable balance between content fidelity and style richness.
+Moreover, VBench evaluation further highlights the advantage of our UniVST, where it achieves the highest average score, demonstrating superior performance across multiple perceptual dimensions, including consistency, aesthetics, smoothness, artistic quality, and others.

 Our inference efficiency does not stand out significantly.
 This is because we opt not to adopt the temporal attention mechanisms in existing T2V frameworks~\cite{StyleCrafter, Style-A-Video}.
 Instead, we utilize the sliding-window consistent smoothing scheme, which requires dynamic optical flow estimation during the subsequent denoising process.
 While this approach improves temporal consistency, it also leads to increased computational overhead.
 The detailed discussion on the inference efficiency of each module will be provided in Sec.\,\ref{sec:additional_analysis}.